 Scuba diving Barbados; where to dive and what it’s like

 If you’re considering scuba diving Barbados and not been before, let’s take a look at the diving and the dive sites.
+Barbados will always have a place in my heart as my wife and I got married on a Barbados beach, and we try to go back every year.

 I’m here at the Tamarind Hotel in Payne’s Bay, Barbados and looking forward to doing two dives tomorrow, Brightledge Reef and the Pamir wreck.
 So I thought I’d write an article on whether scuba diving is good in Barbados.